-The undergraduate programs in Exercise Science, Health Care Administration, Health Informatics and Information Management, and Health Sciences do not have a separate admissions' process.
+The undergraduate programs in Exercise Science, Health Care Administration, and Health Sciences do not have a separate admissions process.
 Mary Baldwin University students can declare these majors and should refer to the Undergraduate Section of this Catalog for more information.

 The Health Sciences Graduate and RN-BSN Undergraduate Programs use multiple criteria to select the most promising candidates from the applicant pool.
-Admission decisions are made by the Admissions Committee after applications are completed, interview has been given (if required), and committee review in the context of the applicant pool.
+Admission decisions are made by the Admissions Committee following a completed application and interview (if required), and committee review in the context of the applicant pool.
 Applicants are informed in writing of their admission status.
 Admission into Mary Baldwin University does not guarantee admission into these programs.
 Mary Baldwin University reserves the right to rescind admission for students whose criminal background check comes back positive for any conviction.

 Conditional Acceptance